ConsenSys-Academy/supply-chain-exercise/README.md

 # Supply Chain Exercise

 The Supply Chain directory is a truffle project that contains the required contract, migration and test files.
-In this exercise you are going to implement the SupplyChain.sol contract and write some test in Solidity.
+In this exercise you are going to implement the SupplyChain.sol contract and write some tests in Solidity.

 Clone this repo to your local machine.